-Are you disappointed in the number of sales and the money you are making?
+Are you disappointed in the number of sales and the money you are making in your business?

 Are you starting to think that you can’t sell anything?

 It’s not you and it’s not your product.
 It’s the mindset and the message that you are using.

 You can learn to sell!
 I’ve spent the last ten or so years writing and selling a series of children’s picture books as well as my coaching and training services.
-While I learn something new at every conference or event that I attend, I finally have a comprehensive system that not only creates sales at the event but all year long.
+It hasn’t always been successful or effortless, but over time, I have developed a comprehensive system that not only creates sales but also drives sales all year long.
 Isn’t that really what you are looking for?

 When I coach clients who are selling a product I usually find three mistakes that are at the root of disappointing sales.
 Here they are and how you can turn them around:

-Not identifying your ideal client – First take the time to define your ideal client, in detail, then make sure that you are in the best venue possible for connecting with your ideal client.
-My books are specifically designed for school counselors to use as lessons in the classroom While lots of grandmothers buy my books for their grandchildren, they aren’t my target market.
-I don’t get a booth at any and every conference or holiday bazaar.
-I go to conferences that are for educators and school counselors.
-Clarify who your target market is and go where they are.
+Not identifying your ideal client – First take the time to define your ideal client, in detail, then make sure that you are in the best environment possible for connecting with your ideal client.
+Don’t try to cover all the bases and sell to anyone and everyone.
+Instead, clarify who your target market is and go where they are.
 The clearer and more narrow your market, the easier it will be to talk their language and make a sale.

 Not developing a relationship – Relationships are at the heart of a successful business.
 Think relationships wherever you are.
 Don’t just think customer relationships.
-Develop a relationship with the event host, the event planner and/or the venue coordinator.
-I know the event planner at the last conference I attended and I not only ask him for advice, he helps get me the best location for my booth.
+Develop a relationship with an event host, the event planner and/or the venue coordinator.
+Develop a relationship with every participant.
+Instead of thinking, “What can I sell them?” think, “How can I help them?”
+Wherever you find yourself:

 - smile and greet everyone